aquaslvt/nori.io/README.md

 ## Example programs

 Here are some example programs!
-There are a bunch of them (send help they spawn every single nanosecond I breathe)
+There are a lot of them (send help they spawn every single nanosecond I breathe)

 ### Cat program